Annual Registration

 When you are registered as absent, you cannot participate in courses or exams, nor is it possible to graduate.

-You can register as absent for the whole year or separately for just the autumn/spring term.
+You can register as absent for the whole year or separately for just the autumn or spring term.
 During the registration period, you can register as absent through the Oili Service.

 Changing your annual registration

-If you wish to change your registration from absent to present you may do so yourself withing the deadlines of the annual registration.
+If you wish to change your registration from absent to present, you may do so yourself via Oili within the deadlines of the annual registration period.

-If you have enrolled as absent and wish to change the enrolment to present after the registration deadline, the student union fee is to be paid to the Student Union's account according to separate payment information.
-Please contact studyinfo@hanken.fi for more information.
+If you have enrolled as absent and wish to change the enrolment to present after the registration deadline, the registration can no longer be done through Oili.
+Instead, you must pay the Student Union fee directly to the Student Union's account, after which your registration is manually registered in Sisu.
+Please contact studyinfo@hanken.fi for more information and further instructions.

-If you wish to change your registration from present to absent please contact studyinfo@hanken.fi well in advance to the deadline.
-The change can only be done within the annual registration period.
+If you wish to change your registration from present to absent, please contact studyinfo@hanken.fi well in advance before the deadline for annual registration.
+This change can only be made within the limits of the annual registration period.

 Late registration - application for rematriculation